EnhancedMinecraftTeam/Enhancemecraft/README.md

 - [ ] So many biomes, that Notch will think about implement them into the game itself.
 - [ ] Other dimensions with their very own bosses.
 - [ ] Hypothermia- / Thirst-bar (This is just for the hardcore survivors out there).
-- [ ] Easy configuration, so you can disable the parts of the mod you don't need.
 - [ ] API (So you can use our stuff to make your stuff better).

 Team